Bridging Cultures in Istanbul

 After a long day of sightseeing, we rest our aching feet at a little cafe in the shadow of the Yeni Camii, the not so new ‘new mosque‘.
-This 16th century edifice drives home the point that ‘new’ is relative here!
+This 16th century edifice underscores the fact that ‘new’ is relative here!

-Sipping Çay from little glass tumblers, set over saucers rimmed with gold, and watching resident Stamboulis going about their daily lives, we contemplate the tangled skein of cultures that is Istanbul.
-The journey, spanning over two millennia, from Byzantium, founded in 657 AD by Greek immigrants, to Constantinople, to Istanbul.
+We watch resident Stamboulis go about their daily lives as we sip Çay from little glass tumblers set over saucers rimmed with gold and contemplate the tangled skein of cultures that is Istanbul.
+Its journey spanning over two millennia: from Byzantium (founded in 657 AD by Greek immigrants), to Constantinople, to Istanbul.

-Constantinople in the middle ages was one of the world’s most powerful cities, dictating Christian religious doctrine, and presiding over the vast Eastern Roman empire that stretched across three continents.
-At its peak it is said, all roads led to Constantinople and not to Rome.
-Rather hard to imagine looking at the tourist crammed remnant of Divan Yolu, the thoroughfare that once connected the two cities!
+Constantinople, in the middle ages, was one of the world’s most powerful cities.
+Dictating Christian religious doctrine and presiding over the vast Eastern Roman empire that stretched across three continents.
+At its peak, it is said, all roads led here and not to Rome.
+That’s hard to visualize however as we negotiate the tourist crammed remnant of Divan Yolu, the thoroughfare that once connected the two cities.

 The contrasts are striking and the layers manifold.
 And therein lies its charm, its mystique, despite decades of massive economic upheavals and an explosion of urban growth.